 Here are five scientifically proven tips that help prevent Alzheimer’s disease and other forms of dementia.

 1.)
 Walk daily

 You don’t need to join a fitness class to maintain brain vitality!
 Interestingly, there is no association between intense physical exercise and Alzheimer’s risk.
 On the contrary, the best way to prevent mental decline is to walk daily.
-Walking about five miles per week increases brain volume, and correlates well with prevention of AD and other forms of dementia.
+Walking about five miles per week increases brain volume, and correlates well with the prevention of AD and other forms of dementia.
 Additionally, a sedentary lifestyle can more than double the risk of developing Alzheimer’s, making it more impactful than heavy smoking!
 Other forms of light, regular exercise like gardening also have a preventive effect.

 A growing body of evidence supports the preventive effect of a positive attitude and purpose in life on mental decline.
 Strategies to help you in this endeavor include volunteering, appealing to a higher power (i.e. practicing a religion), meditating, and using deep breathing techniques.
 If you have severe depression, consider seeking a trained professional.

 3.)
 Cut the smoking habit

 Several studies show heavy smokers (20+ cigarettes/day) have reduced gray matter density as they age compared to non-smokers.
-Smoking actually doubles the risk for contracting Alzheimer’s disease.
+Smoking actually doubles the risk of developing Alzheimer’s disease.
 Luckily for current smokers, quitting seems to reduce these effects to that of a non-smoker.

 4.)
 Learn new hobbies

-Knitting, playing board games or learning other crafts during mid-life can reduce memory loss by 40-50 precent.
+Knitting, playing board games, or learning other crafts during mid-life can reduce memory loss by 40-50 percent.
 Television is not a hobby!
 Elders who spent their day (seven or more hours) watching television are 50 percent more likely to experience memory loss.
 Some evidence shows playing a musical instrument also helps protect cognitive function.
 There are documented cases of individuals in the throes of mental decline responding positively to music from their childhood, even recalling events from their past.

 5.)
 Get social